soffan20/CI/README.md

 # CI Server

+**This is a Continuous Integration server that automatically runt tests on code that are pushed to GitHub.**

+The server runs jUnit tests triggered by a push-event on GitHub.
+The code is tested and the program generates documentation for the classes.
+The test results are sent back to GitHub where the commit status gets updated to either Success or Failure.

 The project is a Maven project using Java 13 and contains a jUnit test suite.
 Documentation is generated from the javadoc in the master branch and is published in the `gh-pages` branch in this repository.